sara-nl/SURF-segmentation/README.md

                         The resolution of the patch to extract (in micron per pixel) (default: 0.25) --label_map KEY:VAL [KEY:VAL ...]
+                        Add label_map for Radboud datasampler as dictionary argument like so label1:mapping1 label2:mapping2
+                        (default: None)
-                        Add label_map as dictionary argument like so label1:mapping1 label2:mapping2 (default: None) --log_dir LOG_DIR     Folder of where the logs are saved (default: None) --log_every LOG_EVERY
+  --log_dir LOG_DIR     Folder of where the logs are saved (default: None) --log_every LOG_EVERY
                         Log every X steps during training (default: 128)